sofiadscribner/insights-unlocked-blog/_posts/2025-03-11-super-bowl-data.md

 ![Figure 3](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/google.png)

-For example, Cerave's score of 100 on February 11th, 2024, shows me that interest in that search term had a five year peak on the week that CeraVe's ad featuring Michael Cera aired during the Super Bowl.
+For example, CeraVe's score of 100 on February 11th, 2024, shows me that interest in that search term had a five year peak on the week that CeraVe's ad featuring Michael Cera aired during the Super Bowl.

 This data can be easily downloaded in CSV format.
 I downloaded the reports for each of the brands, then used Python to loop through the CSVs, gathering the relative search popularity measurement for February 11th, 2024, as well as creating a binary variable simply indicating whether or not the brand had its peak search popularity on that week.

 #### Other Data

 I also gathered data from a few other sources to create a more well-rounded project.
 YouGov and The Harris Poll both released polling data on how audiences responded to Super Bowl 2024 ads in marketing terms.
-They studied whether brands that advertised during the event increased their familiarity, or liklihood of being purchased, for example.
-These reports came in PDF format, and while there are packages that allow you to scrape PDFs in Python, the tables weren't formatted in an easily scrapable way, so I ended up manually copying the data into my dataset.
+They studied whether brands that advertised during the event increased their familiarity, or likelihood of being purchased, for example.
+These reports came in PDF format, and while there are packages that allow you to scrape PDFs in Python, the tables weren't formatted in an easily scrapeable way, so I ended up manually copying the data into my dataset.

 Additionally, I was interested in what effect celebrity endorsements had on the success of an ad, so I created my own variable by observing whether or not each ad featured celebrities.

 #### Final Dataset

 The last step was using Python to concatenate the data and curate it.
-Here is a screen grab of what my final dataset looks like (there are a few more polling variables that didn't fit in the image).
+Here is a screengrab of what my final dataset looks like (there are a few more polling variables that didn't fit in the image).
 I can't wait to explore it more, and start creating models that better explain the phenomena it describes.

 ![Figure 4](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/df.png)